 The government offers student loans and grants for some continuing education programs.
-Federal loans tend to have lower interest rates and repayment terms than private loans.
-This makes them an excellent choice for funding.
+Federal student loans tend to have lower interest rates and repayment terms than private student loans.
+This makes them an excellent choice for paying for certificate programs.

 To get federal assistance, the first step is to complete the Free Application For Federal Student Aid (FAFSA).
 Even if you graduated from college years ago, the FAFSA is essential for gaining access to financial aid for certificate programs.

 Once you fill out the FAFSA, look for programs that are eligible for federal financial aid.
 One excellent resource is the National Center For Education Statistics’ College Navigator.
-You can search for certification programs in your field and find out what loans or grants you’re eligible for.
+You can search for certification programs in your field and find out which certificate program student loans or grants you’re eligible for.

 Another option to consider is a payment plan directly through your program’s school.
 Many boot camps and certificate programs offer flexible payment options.

 For example, Bloc is one of the most well-respected computer and design coding boot camps out there.
-They offer payment plans that fit your individual needs.
-You just have to contact them and share your budget with a student advisor, and they’ll come up with a plan that works for you.
+It offers payment plans that fit your individual needs.
+You have to contact them and share your budget with a student advisor, and they’ll come up with a plan that works for you.

 While you’ll still need to come up with the money yourself, payment plans can help you manage your budget.
 Rather than coming up with the money all at once, you can pay your tuition in installments so you don’t have to wipe out your savings account.

-If federal student loans aren’t an option and if your employer won’t cover the cost of certificate programs, a personal loan could help.
-Personal loans tend to have lower interest rates than credit cards and set repayment terms, so you can save money in interest charges.
+If certificate program student loans aren’t an option and your employer won’t cover the cost of certificate programs, a personal loan could help.
+Personal loans tend to have lower interest rates than credit cards and set repayment terms, so you could save money in interest charges.